IBM/datascienceontology-frontend/assets/pages/intro.md

 ##### Composition

-The most important function constructor is **composition**: it composes two or more functions *in sequence*, so that the outputs of the first function become the inputs of the second function.
+The most fundamental function constructor is **composition**: it composes two or more functions *in sequence*, so that the outputs of the first function become the inputs of the second function, the outputs of the second become the inputs of the third, and so on.
+The input type of the composition is the input type of the first function and the output type is the output type of the last function.
 In “point-full” mathematical notation, the composition of a function $f$ with another function $g$ is the function $x \mapsto g(f(x))$.
 That is, the function $f$ is applied, followed by $g$.
 The expression tree for this composition is

 sexp: Composition of functions
 :::